MrJSA/m3u-Creator/README.md

 Decompresses CHD (V5) to GDI.
 (GDI is used by Dreamcast.)

 ### ISO_to_CSO
-Compresses an ISO file to the CSO file format
+Compresses the disc format ISO  to  CSO.
+It will create the PBP file in the same folder this script is in using maxcso.

+### CUE_ISO_M3U_to_PBP
+Compresses the disc formats CUE/ISO/M3U to PBP.
+It will create the PBP file in the same folder this script is in using psxpackager.

 # Credits